-For algorithms, all decisions are binary.
+For algorithms, all decisions are essentially binary.
 When deployed in law enforcement, this would be a big change (in the UK at least) from our tradition of having law enforcement moderated by human police officers, jury-members and judges.
 Katia Moskvitich commented, with some force, that 'our society is built on a bit of contrition here, a bit of discretion there'.
 Follow this link for a further discussion of this subject.

 And then there is the related issue that algorithms are written by humans, who will almost certainly (though accidentally) import their own false assumptions, generalisations, biases and preconceptions.
 How easy is it to challenge decisions made by such algorithms?
 Does it matter, for instance, that recruitment decisions (including to the civil service) are nowadays often made by algorithms whose logic is held in a 'black box' inaccessible to anyone other than its designer - and maybe not to the client?